 Eating Out with a Child that Has Autism

 Something as simple as eating out with your child with autism can often be a stressful and anxiety inducing time for a family and child.
-Children can become easily over stimulated in the loud and sometimes busy and chaotic environment.
-Below, we have outlined what we hope will be some helpful and useful tips for taking your child with autism out to eat.
+Children on the autism spectrum can become easily overstimulated by the sounds, lighting, smells, and just the overall chaotic environment and unfamiliarity that restaurants bring.
+Overstimulation can be very overwhelming and mentally draining.
+Below, we have outlined some helpful and useful tips for taking your child with autism out to eat.

 - If possible, go at a quiet time of day.
 Think early dinners around 4:00 or 5:00 pm if your families schedule allows it.
 Consider a late afternoon lunch if you are going out on the weekends.
 Early dinners and late lunches tend to be less busy for restaurants and will provide a quieter and less stimulating environment for your child.